MSc in Genomic Medicine

 Panel members will shortlist applications based on independent scoring (using Graduate Studies admission scoring criteria established by the Medical Sciences Division) and a shortlisting meeting.
 All shortlisted candidates will be interviewed with references available at the time of interview.

 Interviews are expected to be held in mid-late January.
-A short 3-minute presentation will be requested from the candidate as part of the interview process.
-Slides are not required and details about the content will be provided in advance of the interview.
-The interview panel will comprise of senior academics and the interview will last no longer than 20 minutes.
+A five-minute presentation will be requested from the candidate as part of the interview process.
+Details of the presentation requirements will be provided in advance of the interview.
+The interview panel will comprise of senior academics and the interview will last no longer than 30 minutes.
 All shortlisted applicants will be interviewed virtually.

 Offer conditions for successful applications